CommandLineDesign/tmk_keyboard/README.md

 Other Keyboard Firmware Projects
 ------------------
 You can learn a lot about keyboard firmware from these.
 See [Other Projects](https://github.com/tmk/tmk_keyboard/wiki/Other-Projects) other than TMK.
+Made an edit.